-However, nothing lasts forever, and as the Yoruba adage says, everyday belongs to the thief while a day belongs to the owner.
+However, nothing lasts forever, and as the Yoruba adage says, every day belongs to the thief while a day belongs to the owner.

 On the 27th of March, 1971, Oyenusi was nabbed by the police during one of his robbery operations in which he and his notorious gang killed a police constable named Mr. Nwi and stole $28,000 as at then.
-Cloud of shame hovered above Doctor Ishola Oyenusi as he was casted before the law and found guilty then sentenced to death by firing squad.
+A Cloud of shame hovered above Doctor Ishola Oyenusi as he was cast before the law and found guilty then sentenced to death by firing squad.

 Oyenusi confessed that he was not to die alone because he did not commit the crimes alone.

-He vomited the names of other members of the gang which included: Joseph Osamedike, Ambrose Nwokobia, Joel Amamieye, Philip Ogbolumain, Ademola Adegbitan and Stephen Ndubuokwu.
+He vomited the names of other members of the gang which included: Joseph Osamedike, Ambrose Nwokobia, Joel Amamieye, Philip Ogbolumain, Ademola Adegbitan, and Stephen Ndubuokwu.

 Back then, public execution was the order of the day, so when Oyenusi was ushered to the popular Bar Beach in Lagos where he was to be executed, over 30,000 Nigerians were happily and excitedly waiting to see the man who had terrorized them get riddled by hot bullets.

 Trucks carrying Oyenusi and his executors arrived at the execution ground around 10:am.
-Doctor Oyenusi, his gang members and one other criminal got down slowly.
+Doctor Oyenusi, his gang members, and one other criminal got down slowly.

 People jeered and booed them, especially Oyenusi who they had really trooped out to watch die.
 Oyenusi donned a dark long-sleeve shirt and had his hands tied behind him.

 He was sweating profusely but managed to smile all the way to the stakes.
-He kept smiling, smiling and smiling but could still not hide the agony and terror written boldly on his face.
+He kept smiling, smiling, and smiling but could still not hide the agony and terror written boldly on his face.

-Few minutes before he was shot, Oyenusi told journalists that he would not have ventured into armed robbery if his parents were capable of sending him to secondary school.
+A few minutes before he was shot, Oyenusi told journalists that he would not have ventured into armed robbery if his parents were capable of sending him to secondary school.

-He also said, “I am dying for the offence I have committed“.
+He also said, “I am dying for the offense I have committed“.
 Oyenusi and other criminals were fastened to the stakes.
 The soldiers lined in front of them and aimed their ever-ready guns.
 Some of the criminals yelled their last words of protest at the cameras.
 Then a loud voice let out the word “fire”!
 Oyenusi and other criminals’ bodies were sprayed with bullets.